flutter/website/src/brand.md

   trademarks of Google LLC.
 We are not endorsed by or affiliated with Google LLC."
 * Keep some distance between the Flutter trademarks and any other trademarks, logos, or icons that are displayed on the webpage.
+* <b>[Unofficial Flutter Events]</b> You may use the Flutter trademarks as part of the name of a community event (e.g. conference), but please make sure to include the following disclaimer on the event website in a prominent and easy-to-see spot:  "Flutter and the related logo are trademarks of Google LLC.
+ [Title of event] is not affiliated with or otherwise sponsored by Google LLC."

 **DON'T:**